JacobsAlumni/MemberManagement/README.md

 Tests are in the process of being set up.

+Most tests are integration tests, and require [geckodriver](https://github.com/mozilla/geckodriver) in $PATH.

 One non-feature related test is the CodeStyle test.
 This enforces PEP8-compliance except for maximum line length.

 ## License